Emergency contraceptive: How does morning-after pill work?

 Will an emergency contraception pill prevent pregnancy during ovulation?

 Now, you know that emergency contraception pills prevent pregnancy by preventing or delaying ovulation.
-But what if you are ovulating already before taking this drug?
+But what if you are already ovulating before taking this drug?

-Many questions have arisen regarding the use of morning-after pills during ovulation such as, "how effective is the morning after pill after ovulation?" "does the morning after pill work if you are ovulating?" "how does Postinor 2 work during ovulation?" etc.
+Many questions have arisen regarding the use of morning-after pills during ovulation, such as, "How effective is the morning-after pill after ovulation?"
+"Does the morning-after pill work if you are ovulating?"
+"How does Postinor 2 work during ovulation?" etc.

 Perhaps, this is one of the shortcomings of morning-after pills.
-It is also one of the reasons why it doesn't offer protection as much as regular contraception pills.
+It is also one of the reasons why it doesn't offer as much protection as regular contraception pills.

 Photo source: Shutterstock

 Emergency pills work with timing.
-If sexual intercourse takes place while you are already ovulating, you are much likely to get pregnant as it can't stop ovulation at that point.
+If sexual intercourse takes place while you are already ovulating, you are much more likely to get pregnant as it can't stop ovulation at that point.

 Who shouldn't take emergency contraceptive pills?